URCF/urcf_workshops/_sources/python_programming/06-cond.md

     print(traffic_count, 'is normal traffic')
 ```

-Note that to test for equality we use a double equals sign `==` rather than a single equals sign `=` which is used to assign values.

 :::{admonition} Comparing in Python

 Along with the `>` and `==` operators we have already used for comparing values in our conditionals, there are a few more options to know about: